-We have a lot of fear and uncertainty now, but have faith, this too shall pass.
-Below are some of our key takeaways from the first half of 2020.
-We welcome your thoughts and feedback as to your experiences and what you have learned.
+Right now there is lot of fear and uncertainty, but have faith, this too shall pass.
+Below are some of our key takeaways we have learned from times like these.
+We welcome your thoughts and feedback.

 Simple is better.

 Small is beautiful.
 Less is more.
 You get the point.
-For many, an immediate and real understanding of what truly matters was brought to the surface during the shutdown.
+For many, an immediate and real understanding of what truly matters is brought to the surface during scary times.
 Avoid complexity and focus on what is most important.
-Hint- it’s not the news.
+Hint... it’s not "the news."

-In good times and bad, there is no way to predict how the market will react.
+In good times and bad, there is no way to predict or anticipate how the market will react.
 As always, stock picking, market timing and politically based decisions never result in success.
 No one predicted the top or called the bottom.
-Timing the market is not investing.

 Inaction is the best action.

-This is not being idle, it’s being disciplined.
-And is the most important action you can take with your money.
-Our Gg portfolios performed exactly as they were designed.
+This is not being lazy, it’s being disciplined.
+And, with a well planned diversified portfolio, it's the most important action you can take with your money during times of emotional extremes.

-In addition to investor behavior which we discussed above, what you did with your time during this experience could have made all the difference.
-Focusing on what you can control and things that bring about positive, healthy experiences in your life are paramount to living a fulfilled life without worry, especially during this time.
+In addition to investor behavior which we discussed above, what you do with your time during these experiences make all the difference.
+Focusing on what you can control and things that bring about positive, healthy experiences in your life are paramount to living a fulfilled life without worry, especially during difficult times.